yurikoval/ex_infra/aws/README.md

 # Prerequisites

+1. Install required terraform plugins `terraform init`

-1. Set up your custom AMI with Erlang and Elixir installed for faster builds.
+2. Set up your custom AMI with Erlang and Elixir installed for faster builds.

 Using Amazon's Linux instance `ami-0ce71448843cb18a1`: